How to start a pest control business

 Is pest control a good business to start?

-Bad news for homeowners but great news for anyone considering founding a pest control company, pests aren’t going anywhere.
-In fact, it’s likely that pests such as rats are already making a home in the walls and attics of thousands of homes.
+In fact, it’s likely that pests such as rats are already making a home in the walls and attics of thousands of homes, with the British Pest Control Association identifying a rise in rat infestations post-COVID.

-It’s important to also remember that you’ll need to work with dangerous chemicals, and this job can be physically taxing.
+However, it’s important to also remember that you’ll need to work with dangerous chemicals, and this job can be physically taxing.
 It’s vital you follow proper safety protocols to ensure you stay fit and healthy.

 What do you need to start a pest control business?

-Once you’re confident this is the right career path for you, you’ll need to know what you need to start a pest control business.
-There are a few different considerations for getting started in this sector, including:
+Feeling sure that this is the right career path for you?
+Then you’ll need to know what you need to start a pest control business.

-- Signing up for insurance will help to protect your fledgling company legally and financially (more on this later).
+Signing up for insurance will help to protect your fledgling company legally and financially (more on this later).
+You’ll also need funding for your initial start-up costs (more on this later too).

-Ok, you’re ready to learn how to start a pest control business.
+Okay – you’re ready to learn how to start a pest control business.
 Remember, every business is different and will face unique challenges.
 To help you navigate them, consider the below tips:

 - Funding: Always ensure you have sufficient start-up funds before leaving your current job.
 You can choose to save the money yourself or speak to a financial institute about taking out a loan.
 It’s also vital you’re fully informed when it comes to repayments and interest rates.